 For the PCC Credential, the Mentor Coach must be a current ICF Credential-holder in good standing at the PCC or MCC level.

 Visit the Mentor Coaching page for more information about mentoring and, if needed, to find a mentor coach.

-Candidates on the PCC ACSTH and Portfolio application paths are required to pass a performance evaluation.
+Candidates on the PCC Level 1 / ACSTH and Portfolio application paths are required to pass a performance evaluation.
 This evaluation consists of an ICF Assessor’s review of two recorded coaching sessions with a transcript submitted by the applicant.
-Candidates on the ACTP application path passed a performance evaluation as part of their completion of the program.
+Candidates on the Level 2 / ACTP application path passed a performance evaluation as part of their completion of their coaching education program.

 The coaching session must be with a regular client who has hired you as a coach and not in any other capacity and must last between 20-60 minutes.

 Please visit the Performance Evaluation page for more information, including the requirements for the audio and transcript files and access to the PCC Markers.

 All candidates for the PCC credential, regardless of application path, are required to pass a computer-based written exam administered by ICF Credentials and Standards, unless previously passed with ACC Credential.

-The Coach Knowledge Assessment (CKA) is a tool that can be used to measure a coach’s understanding of the knowledge and skills important in the practice of coaching.
-The CKA tests coaches on their understanding of the body of knowledge that includes the ICF definition of coaching, ICF Core Competencies and ICF Code of Ethics.
+The ICF Credentialing Exam is a tool designed to measure a coach’s knowledge of and ability to apply the ICF definition of coaching, ICF Core Competencies and ICF Code of Ethics.